Join us for an adventure in flavor!

 It’s one of the most common variations of their “donburi”, or rice bowls.

-If you loved our Tonkatsu recipe, this one takes it to a new level of delicious…
+If you loved my Tonkatsu recipe, this one takes it to a new level of delicious…

 Katsudon is a popular Japanese rice bowl featuring a fried pork cutlet that gets simmered with eggs and onions in a savory sauce.
 It's a great one-bowl comfort food.

 Donburi are one of the staples of Japanese cuisine.
 These rice bowls are topped with protein and vegetables together and served over rice.
-One example is our popular Teriyaki Chicken Bowl.
+One example is my popular Teriyaki Chicken Bowl.

 Donburi bowls are a beloved Japanese comfort food.
 There are many fast food restaurants specializing in them, and they are a popular quick lunch option.